cn-uofbasel/tremola/README.md

 Tremola is a first step towards turning SSB into a true competitor to established end-to-end encrypted messengers.
-On this journey, Tremola currently serves as experimentation platform both for the apps's software architecture as well as the way SSB data is handled:
+On this journey, Tremola currently serves as experimentation platform both for the app's software architecture as well as the way SSB data is handled:

 - The core of SSB, namely the replication protocol and wire format, is programmed in the Kotlin language while user interface aspects and rendering is delegated to Android's WebKit module and some JavaScript (instead of hardwiring also these aspects in Kotlin).